DCAN-Labs/abcd-hcp-pipeline/README.md

                         all ids found under the bids input directory.
   --all-sessions        collapses all sessions into one when running a
                         subject.
-  --ncpus NCPUS         number of cores to use for concurrent processing of
+  --ncpus NCPUS         number of cores to use for concurrent processing and
-                        functional runs.
+                        algorithmic speedups.
+Warning: causes ANTs and
+                        FreeSurfer to produce non-deterministic results.
-  --stage STAGE         begin from a given stage.
-Options: PreFreeSurfer,
+  --stage STAGE         begin from a given stage, continuing through.
+Options:
-                        FreeSurfer, PostFreeSurfer, FMRIVolume, FMRISurface,
+                        PreFreeSurfer, FreeSurfer, PostFreeSurfer, FMRIVolume,
-                        DCANSignalPreprocessing, ExecutiveSummary
+                        FMRISurface, DCANSignalPreprocessing, ExecutiveSummary
+  --bandstop LOWER UPPER
+                        parameters for motion regressor band-stop filter.
+                        It is recommended for the boundaries to match the inter-quartile range for participant group heart rate (bpm) or to match bids physio data directly.
+These parameters are only recommended for data acquired with a frequency of approx. 1 Hz or more.
+Default is no filter.
 ```

 #### Additional Configuration:

+Temporary/Scratch space:  If you need to make use of a particular mount
+for fast file io, you can provide the docker command with an additional
+volume mount: `docker run -v /my/fast/file/mnt:/tmp`

 software will use spin echo field maps if they are present, then
 gradient field maps, then None, consistent with best observed
 performances.

-For complex use of spin echo field maps, i.e. mapping a pair to each
+For specified use of spin echo field maps, i.e. mapping a pair to each
 individual functional run, it is necessary to insert the "intendedFor"
 field into the bids input sidecar jsons, which specifies a functional
 run for each field map.
 This field is explained in greater detail
 within the bids specification.

+In the case of multiband (fast TR) data, it is recommended to employ a
+band-stop filter to mitigate artifactually high motion numbers.
+The
+band-stop filter used on motion regressors prior to frame-wise
+displacement calculation has parameters which must be chosen based on
+subject respiratory rate.

 #### Some current limitations:

-The default bandpass filter utilized (only for multiband/fast TR data)
-in the final preprocessing stage has been set to match a reasonable
-respiration rate range for young adults (10-20 yrs).
-The potential
-effects on older populations are not well tested, and you may need
-to specify a different notch filter range for a significantly different
-age group.
+The ideal motion filtering parameters have not been robustly tested
+across repetition times or populations outside of adolescents.
+Additionally, automatic reading of physio data from bids format has not
+yet been implemented.

 software does not currently support dynamic acquisition parameters for
 a single modality (e.g. different phase encoding direction for 2 fmri).
-Otherparameters may only be tested by creating separate bids input
+Other parameters would have to be processed by creating separate bids
-datasets.
+datasets for sessions with varied fmri parameters.

 user must ensure that PhaseEncodingDirection is properly set in both
 spin echo field map and functional data, as dcm2bids does not always